Health & Biohacking

 Consistency > timing.

-Creatine is a foundation, not a quick hit.
+Creatine is a foundation, not a “quick fix”.

-Same molecule, three phases – build, consolidate, defend.
+Same molecule, three ages – build, consolidate, defend.

 25 / 35 / 45+: the bridge nobody makes

 Most people see only one use: performance.
-But in reality, creatine can support different phases of life.
+But in reality, creatine can support several stages of life.

 At 25: you build.